• Share this on:

 • Marketing can be outsourced to a marketing agency, but always discuss and define clear targets to make sure your expectations will be met.

 Developing and maintaining relationships with new buyers is a continuous, long-term process.
 A good way to do this is to employ a local sales agent or representative.
-The trend is that more and more manufacturers invest in sales offices and showrooms in Europe and employ representatives, and Covid-19 travel restrictions have made this extra urgent.
-Don’t think, however, that anybody with a large network in Europe will get you easy orders.
-There is no such thing as an easy order.
+The trend is that more and more manufacturers invest in sales offices and showrooms in Europe and employ representatives.
+Do not think, however, that anybody with a large network in Europe will get you easy orders.
 Prepare for a long-term investment in sales.

-Because sales is a long-term process, having a local representative can make it easier for you to find new buyers.
+Figure 4: Because sales is a long-term process, having a local representative can make it easier for you to find (new) buyers

 Tips: